 To comply with laws and regulation:

 We process your personal data for the purpose of complying with laws and regulation and to pursue our legitimate interests in directly or indirectly facilitating compliance with the requirements of the law, co¬operating with our regulators and other authorities, complying with foreign laws, preventing or detecting financial and other crimes and regulatory breaches, and protecting our businesses and the integrity of the financial markets.
-This includes, but is not limited to, maintaining insider lists, personal account dealings, outside business interests, gifts and entertainment records, managing conflicts of interest, administering and keeping records of training, monitoring compliance with laws and internal policies including through monitoring telephone calls, email and other messaging and web usage, investigating, recording and reporting breaches or potential breaches of laws and internal policies and procedures including suspicious transactions or activities, making available and administering whistleblowing schemes, providing regulatory certifications and references, making registrations with regulatory bodies or other authorities, making conduct-related remuneration adjustments, and complying with information requirements and requests from regulatory, tax, law enforcement and other governmental agencies, exchanges, trading facilities, brokers or other intermediaries or counterparties and courts.
+This includes, but is not limited to, maintaining insider lists, personal account dealings, outside business interests, gifts and entertainment records, managing conflicts of interest, administering and keeping records of training, monitoring compliance with laws and internal policies including through monitoring telephone and video calls, email and other messaging and web usage, investigating, recording and reporting breaches or potential breaches of laws and internal policies and procedures including suspicious transactions or activities, making available and administering whistleblowing schemes, providing regulatory certifications and references, making registrations with regulatory bodies or other authorities, making conduct-related remuneration adjustments, and complying with information requirements and requests from regulatory, tax, law enforcement and other governmental agencies, exchanges, trading facilities, brokers or other intermediaries or counterparties and courts.

 To ensure our systems and premises are secure:

 We process your personal data for our legitimate interests in ensuring network and information security, including preventing unauthorised access to our computer and electronic communications systems, preventing malicious software distribution, testing our cyber resilience and ensuring compliance with our information security policies.
 This includes, but is not limited to, monitoring of emails, messaging and web usage, and undertaking phishing tests.
 We also process personal data obtained through closed circuit TV systems and building access controls to ensure the security and safety of our premises.